 I hold a WPF Graduate and Postgraduate Training in Psychodynamic Counselling and continually expand my knowledge of the application of psychotherapy through Continuing Professional Development.
 I adhere to the British Association of Counselling & Psycotherapy Ethical Framework for Professional Private Practice.

-I am a therapist for counselling students as a requirement of their training, I am also a registered provider of psychological therapy for Employee Assistance Programmes and medical insurance companies.
+I am a suggested therapist for counselling students as a requirement of their training and am also a registered provider of psychological therapy for Employee Assistance Programmes and medical insurance companies.
 A background in an international Higher Education environment provides insight and understanding of those issues commonly faced by those living away from their homeland and the stresses of student life.

 What I offer

-I am an insightful and approachable therapist offering short term and longer term therapy to help with anxiety, depression, low self esteem, separation and divorce, family issues, relationship issues, stress, bipolar disorder, trauma, abuse, bereavement and loss of health, status or meaning to life, shame and guilt, feelings of emptiness and isolation (even when with others).
+I am an insightful and approachable therapist offering both short and longer term therapy to help with anxiety, depression, low self esteem, feeling sad, separation and divorce, family issues, relationship issues, stress, bipolar disorder, trauma, abuse, bereavement and loss of health, status or meaning to life, shame and guilt, feelings of emptiness and isolation (even when with others).
 I am widely experienced in working across the broad spectrum of life’s difficulties which can feel overwhelming or isolating when you feel stuck and don’t know where to turn in order to move forwards.
 Families and friends cannot always provide what we are looking for - even if we have them.

 In a professional but relaxed and confidential atmosphere, you will find a safe, tranquil space in which to unburden, reflect, understand, challenge, face fears and nightmares, change or mourn irretrievable loss.
 In once weekly sessions you can talk in confidence without fear of judgement.
 Twice weekly appointments are available where appropriate.
 This comforting, uplifting and restorative relationship supports you through the process of learning to understand why you feel and react the way you do, and understand how to manage your feelings better, You can begin to view yourself, your life and those around you differently and manage what life has presented you with.

 How I can help you